Story The Film Team Gallery Access

 Day Three

-By the third day, they were dying.
 Dehydrated.
 Delirious.
 Sunburned beyond recognition.
-One man lay face-down and hadn't moved in hours.
 The raft was falling apart.
 The ocean was flat and grey and endless, and no one was coming.

 What happened next was documented.